odow/SDDP.jl/docs/src/tutorial/03_objective_noise.md

 provided by SDDP.jl.

-This version of [`@stageobjective`](@ref) is similar to the [`@rhsnoise`](@ref) macro that we discussed in [RHS noise](@ref).
+This version of [`@stageobjective`](@ref) is similar to the [`@rhsnoise`](@ref) macro that we discussed in [Tutorial Two: RHS noise](@ref).
 It takes three arguments.
 The first is the subproblem `sp`.
 The second argument is of the form `name=[realizations]`, where `name` is a descriptive name, and `realizations` is a vector of elements in the sample space.
 The third argument is any valid input to the normal `@stageobjective` macro.

 It is important to note that there must be the same number of realizations in the objective as there are realizations in the right-hand-side random variable